Home >

 Sita Navami:

-Sita Navami is the day in which the birth of Devi Sita is celebrated.
-Devi Sita was found by king Janaka while ploughing the field for a yagya.
+Sita Navami is the day in which the appearance of Devi Sita is celebrated.
+Devi Sita was found by king Janaka while ploughing the field for a yagna.
 Queen Sunayana is the mother of Devi Sita.
 Sita Navami falls on Vaishakha Shukla Paksha Navami.

 Refer to: